Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Acknowledgment

 \section{Acknowledgment}

 This research was partially funded by the HORIZON SNS JU DESIRE6G project (grant no. 101096466) and the Dutch 6G flagship project ``Future Network Services''.

-\begin{IEEEbiography}[{ }]{Cyril Shih-Huan Hsu} is a Ph.D. candidate at the Informatics Institute, University of Amsterdam (UvA), The Netherlands, where he has been pursuing his degree since 2021.
-He earned his B.Sc. and M.Sc. degrees from National Taiwan University (NTU) in 2013 and 2015, respectively.
+\begin{IEEEbiography} [{ }]{Cyril Shih-Huan Hsu} is a Postdoctoral Researcher at the Informatics Institute, University of Amsterdam, The Netherlands.
+He received his Ph.D. from the University of Amsterdam, Multiscale Networked Systems Group.
+He earned his B.Sc. and M.Sc. degrees from National Taiwan University in 2013 and 2015, respectively.
 From 2016 to 2021, he worked as a machine learning researcher at several international AI startups.
-He is currently a member of the Multiscale Networked Systems (MNS) Group.
-His recent research centers on leveraging AI and machine learning for network resource management. \end{IEEEbiography}
+His research focuses on leveraging AI and machine learning for efficient resource orchestration in complex networked systems, with an emphasis on multi-agent and decentralized environments. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Anestis Dalgkitsis} is a Postdoctoral Researcher at the University of Amsterdam’s Multi-Scale Networked Systems group.
 With a PhD in Signal Theory and Telecommunications from Universitat Politècnica de Catalunya, he specializes in decentralized network orchestration, AI-driven automation, and programmable data planes.
 Anestis has a strong background in 5G/6G research, multi-agent systems, and high-performance network experimentation, with his work earning recognition in international competitions and conferences.
 His career includes roles in prestigious EU projects and collaborations with global industry and academic partners. \end{IEEEbiography}